-With unrivaled skills in the matter, Belgians boil and serve the juicy shellfish in a casserole.
-Belgian fries and local beers to accompany the dish are a must.
-The national way of grabbing the juicy meat out of its shell is to use another empty shell, and throw the remaining shells into a deep bowl — mussels can be quite fun to eat.
-However, cooks should be scrupulous when it comes to mussels, for one rotten mussel can be poisonous.
-Therefore, it is better to choose a trustworthy restaurant that knows how to properly cook these delicious shellfish.
+With unrivalled skill in the matter, Belgians steam and serve juicy shellfish in a casserole pot.
+Fries and local beers to accompany the dish are a must.
+Mussels are fun to eat – prise the meat out of its shell using an empty one as pincers, before throwing the empties into a deep bowl.
+Cooks need to be scrupulous when it comes to mussels.
+One rotten mussel can be poisonous, so choose a trustworthy restaurant that knows how to properly cook these delicious shellfish.

-Food is tastier when prepared at home, and mussels are no exception.
-They are surprisingly easy and fast to prepare, plus there are many recipes that circulate on the Internet making it even easier.
-Ideally, mussels should be fresh when bought, which means they should be alive.
-Often, they come already washed, so the first step in selecting which ones to cook is to put them under cold water, and those shells that do not close by themselves after a few minutes are probably dead and should be thrown away.
-To boil mussels, little water is necessary as it is the steam that cooks the shellfish.
-Also, the casserole should only be filled halfway as mussels double in size when opened.
-Indeed, mussels open themselves when boiled — closed ones should be thrown out — which is a sign that they are ready to be served.
-And voilà, an authentic Belgian specialty at home!
-However, another way to avoid the uncertainty of cooking mussels — plus washing utensils with a strong smell of the sea — is to visit a Belgian friend.
+Mussels are surprisingly easy and fast to prepare, and you can find plenty of recipe inspiration online.
+Ideally, mussels should be fresh – meaning alive – when you buy them.
+Often, they’ll already have been washed, so the first step in selecting which ones to cook is to immerse them in cold water: those that don’t close by themselves after a few minutes are probably dead and should be thrown away.
+You don’t need much water to boil mussels as it’s the steam that cooks them.
+The casserole should only be filled halfway as mussels double in size when they open, which they’ll do when cooked, signalling that they’re ready to be served.
+And voilà, an authentic Belgian speciality at home.